• Skip to primary navigation

 Overwhelming crowds flocked to stores around the country in what became the Cabbage Patch riots / YouTube screenshot

-The stage was set and in rolled the 1983 shopping season and the Cabbage Patch riots that set such a frantic precedent it inspired hectic Black Friday shopping to this day.
+The stage was set, and in rolled the 1983 shopping season.
+The Cabbage Patch riots set such a frantic precedent that they ultimately inspired hectic Black Friday shopping to this day.
+In fact, Black Friday itself traces its roots right into the same soil as these dolls.

 Other successors would rekindle memories of the Cabbage Patch riots, but in 40 years since the original craze, even Beanie Babies and Tickle Me Elmo never came as close to the same levels of outright violence.
-Perhaps that’s because of the emphasis on just how unique each and every Cabbage Patch doll was and how unique that would make each family feel.
-Computer programs randomized the combination of features so no two dolls would be alike except for all having adoption papers acting like a cute, empowering certificate of authenticity signed by the very child who would love it.
+Perhaps that’s because of the emphasis on just how unique each and every Cabbage Patch Kid was and how unique that would make each family feel.
+Computer programs randomized the combination of features so no two dolls would be alike—except all of them would have adoption papers acting like a cute, empowering certificate of authenticity signed by the very child who would love it forever.

 What are your memories of the Cabbage Patch riots?